juttle/juttle-service/docs/jsdp-api.md

 #### pong

 Sent from the client in response to a ping.
-If no pong is received after several pings, JuttleD will close the websocket connection.
+If no pong is received after several pings, the Juttle Service will close the websocket connection.

 ```
 {